Ryde Esplanade railway station: Facilities

 There are two tracks through the station, and therefore two platform faces.
 The southern platform 1 is used for all regular passenger services, meaning that on departure trains may run in either direction.
 Platform 2 has previously been used for additional shuttle trains from the Esplanade to the Pier Head, but has fallen into disuse.
 Part of this second platform was due to be demolished in March 2007 under a separate Network Rail project.
 Access between the two platforms was by means of a subway.
 This subway is no longer open to the public and is regularly flooded to a depth of several metres.
 There is a canopy over platform one, while platform two has a simple shelter over the subway entrance.
 All passenger facilities, including the ticket office and access to Ryde bus station, are found next to platform one on the south side of the site.

-Service pattern

-As of May 2022, there are two trains per hour during the peak and one during the off-peak to all destinations south, except Smallbrook Junction which is not always open to passengers.
-There is generally an hourly service north to Ryde Pier Head, though with two-hour gaps in the mid-morning and mid-afternoon.
-Two early morning services and one late evening service opereate with Ryde only, the morning 06:08 arrival from Ryde St Johns being the UK's shortest distance rail service.